POSTAGE SPECIAL: Pay

 YOU DO NOT HAVE TO BE A MEMBER OF PAYPAL.
 YOU MAY PLACE YOUR ORDER AS A GUEST AT CHECKOUT.

-provide a sharper image.
+a sharper and clearer image to ease eye fatigue.
 Magnifiers decrease light transmission.

 What you should consider in buying a: